-It is the question we are asked more than any other while people are planning: how many days do we actually need in Istanbul?
+This is the question we hear more than any other while guests plan their trip: how many days do we actually need in Istanbul?
 The short answer is that you can see the headline sights in two days — but Istanbul is not a city you tick off.
 It rewards time.
 Here is how each length of stay really feels, so you can plan a trip that leaves you delighted rather than drained.

 Two days: the essentials, done well

 Two full days is enough for the icons of the historic peninsula — Hagia Sophia, the Blue Mosque, Topkapi Palace, the Basilica Cistern and the Grand Bazaar — plus a first taste of the Bosphorus.
-It works beautifully if you let a guide handle the timing, slipping you into the great monuments before the coach tours arrive.
-What two days cannot give you is breathing room: every morning is an early start, and there is little space to simply sit in a café and watch the city go by.
+It works beautifully if you let a guide handle the timing and the tickets, so the day keeps moving between the monuments rather than stalling at the entrance to each one.
+What two days cannot give you is breathing room: every morning is an early start, and there is little space to simply sit in a cafe and watch the city go by.

 Three to four days: the sweet spot

 For most of our guests, three to four days is the ideal Istanbul.
 Days one and two cover the Old City at an unhurried pace.
-Day three crosses the water to the Asian shore — the markets of Kadikoy, a ferry ride, the neighbourhoods locals keep for themselves.
-A fourth day buys you a slow morning, a food walk, or a private boat on the Bosphorus at golden hour.
+Day three crosses the water to the Asian shore — the markets of Kadikoy, a ferry ride, the relaxed local neighbourhoods of the city.
+A fourth day buys you a slow morning, a food walk, or a private yacht on the Bosphorus at golden hour.
 This is the length where Istanbul stops feeling like a checklist and starts feeling like a place you are getting to know.

 Adding the rest of Turkey